Helping to keep children and young people safe in Derby and Derbyshire

 If you are a practitioner and wish to talk to a Social Worker about ways to engage children and families in early help and/or whether thresholds for Social Care or Early Help have been met, please ring the area where the child lives:

 If you are concerned about a child's welfare or worried they are being abused, you should make a referral to Children's Social Care in the area where the child lives.

 Please note that the link to the online referral system takes you to a ‘My Account Register or login page’.
 To quickly access the referral form you can click on the continue without an account link, or if you prefer you can create an account prior to completing the referral form.

 For more information see Making a referral to Social Care procedure.

 Please do not keep your worries to yourself

 The Derby and Derbyshire Safeguarding Children Procedures set out in detail how concerns about the welfare of children are looked into and gives information about local contacts, including where staff can get further advice and information.
-More information is available on the Policies and Procedures page.

 What to do if you're worried a child is being abused is national guidance for practitioners that sets out the main steps to take to safeguard children.

 You may also be concerned about the welfare of an adult living in the same home.